1010101012101/pzPillowBot/README.md

 !clearhugs - resets the hug counter

 #### Controlling the bot:
-Moderators can turn the bot on and off by mentioning the bot's username with particular keywords in a chat message.
+Moderators can control the bot by mentioning the bot's username with a particular keyword in the chat message.

 Message examples:
 * @pzPillowBot *start*